Malay-Style Chicken Curry

 - Add the tamarind juice, tomatoes, and salt.
 Don't forget to taste.

-- The chicken curry is ready to be served with basmati rice, flatbread, or roti.
+- Serve curry immediately with steamed basmati rice, flatbread, or roti.

 Photo TutorialClick thumbnail to view full-size